 Prevention is better than cure

-In 2017, the main fire causes in residential areas were due to rubbish, unattended cooking and discarded items.
+In 2019, the top three types of fires in residential premises were related to unattended cooking, household contents and discarded items.
 By staying vigilant and careful, fire incidents can be avoided.
 Here are some simple housekeeping practices to keep in mind:

 - Do not throw lighted materials such as burning embers and cigarette butts into the rubbish chute or rubbish bin.